Call Us

 • Believing that they deserve to be alone

-• Believing that they are annoying or a burden on other people, so keeping how they feel to themselves
+• Believing they're annoying or a burden on other people, so keeping how they feel to themselves

 Withdrawing and isolating themselves from others